kanisterio/kanister/docs/operator.rst

 objects can be managed entirely through kubectl.
 Kanister uses Kubernetes' code generation tools to create go client libraries for its CRs.

-The schemas of the Kanisters CRDs can be found in `types.go
+The schemas of the Kanister CRDs can be found in `types.go
 <https://github.com/kanisterio/kanister/tree/master/pkg/apis/cr/v1alpha1/types.go>`_

 Blueprints